• Skip to primary navigation

 • Preheat the oven to 375 degrees.

-• Dice the onion.
-Saute in olive oil for about five minutes.
+• In a large fry pan, melt butter.
+Dice the onion.
+Sauté for about five minutes.

 • Sprinkle with flour.
 Cook and blend the flour until it is well incorporated - a couple of minutes.
 Increase the heat to medium high and add the beefstock, stirring the entire time.
 Cook for 4-5 minutes the meat mixture will thicken.
 Remove from heat.